-8. Course Selections
+7. Course Selections

-Course selections will occur in the spring of each year for the following school year.
+Course Selection Meetings will occur in the spring of each year for the following school year.
 It is important to note that every effort is made to accommodate a student's desired course selections.
 However, in some cases, students may not receive all the courses they choose.

-9. AP, Honors, and Advanced Level Courses
+8. AP, Honors, and Advanced Level Courses

-AP, Honors, and other advanced level courses are intended to challenge a student beyond the already difficult level of College Preparation.
+AP, Honors, and other advanced level courses are intended to challenge a student beyond the already difficult level of college preparation.
 Students who wish to challenge themselves in these courses must accept full responsibility for the rigorous educational demands.

-Students are responsible for checking to ensure they meet the prerequisites for these courses prior to signing up.
 Students must meet the prerequisite standards in order to take advanced level courses.